fazcorp/sotc.templates/README.md

 f2u templates for sotc.

 - please credit when using, i don't care where the credits are, you're free to move it around *as long as it is noticeable*. **I HAVE A ZERO-TOLERANCE POLICY ABOUT THIS.
 I HAVE HAD MY CREDITS REMOVED REPEATEDLY AND I AM NOT OKAY WITH THIS. action *can* and *will* be taken if you remove my credits on *any of my formats*. if this persists i will forbid *anyone* from using my formatting.** i understand forgetfulness and this is only in the case of repeated events.
-- keep the credit even if you heavily edit the template. (for a correction on this, this only applies if it is still recognizable as the original formatting, if it's something entirely different visual wise i do not mind)
+- keep the credit even if you heavily edit the template.
+  - this only applies if it is still recognizable as the original formatting, if it's something entirely different visual wise i do not mind
+  - if you are rearranging any of these for whatever reason (eg: header format > carl format) please keep my credit.
 - you may take inspiration from these templates, i don't mind, but do not pass it off as your own entire idea. *please ask before doing this, alongside asking before taking snippets of my formatting.*
 - please be aware *not all of my formatting is F2U.* if it isn't in here, it is not f2u!!!!!
 - additionally; i let my close friends use my non-f2u formatting as they please, it's not permits for anyone to use them, please recognize that i spend time on these things and it is discouraging to see unfair useage. if u see someone using my formatting w/o credits please dm me<3